z3moo/z3moo.github.io/_posts/2024-04-04-Urgent_tina.md

  else { SendOK }
 sleep 1000 ; Write-Host "[i] Done!" -ForegroundColor Green ; Write-Host
 ```
-The `EncryptFiles` and `ExfiltrateFiles` processes, in short, encrypt all files in a folder (file exclusions are defined within the functions) using AES encryption with the key `$WiETm` and then encrypt the data again using `R64Encoder`
+The `EncryptFiles` and `ExfiltrateFiles` processes, in short, encrypt all files in a folder (file exclusions are defined within the functions) using AES encryption with the key `$masterEncryptionKey` and then encrypt the data again using `R64Encoder`

 Looking at the HTTP stream we could see the process too.